ietf-wg-srv6ops/ietf-wg-srv6ops.github.io/index.md

 layout: default
 ---

-# Welcome to SRv6OPS Working group
+# Welcome to SRv6OPS Working Group

 The SRv6OPS Working Group addresses the operational and deployment aspects of Segment Routing over IPv6 (SRv6).
 It serves as a platform for network operators to share practical experiences and tackle real-world challenges.
 Some of it is documented through Internet drafts aimed at publication as informational RFCs.